sherochan/dataeng_test/README.md

 1) I want to know the list of our customers and their spending.

 2) I want to find out the top 3 car manufacturers that customers bought by sales (quantity) and the sales number for it in the current month.

+### Approach taken:
+- created the ERD
+- created the Dockerfile and docker-compose.yml for the postgres image ans to set up flask backend
+- created sample database populating at http://localhost:5000/v1/db_populate
+- created endpoint for a single transaction at http://localhost:5000/v1/make_transaction
+- created the endpoints to query for the two question
+  - sql queries can be found under **services/pghelper.py** for functions _pg_get_customer_spending_ and _pg_get_top_3_manufacturers_ respectively for part 1 and 2
+  - endpoint for part 1 at http://localhost:5000/v1/get_Q2_1
+  - endpoint for part 2 at http://localhost:5000/v1/get_Q2_2

 ## Section 3: System Design
 You are designing data infrastructure on the cloud for a company whose main business is in processing images.